 - StreamElements – The second most popular streaming software.
 They have similar features to Streamlabs like customized themes, chatbots, and merch capability.

 We wrote a detailed reviewed on the differences between Streamlabs OBS and StreamElements if you need more help deciding what you should pick.

 You might want to take a look at Twitch Studio, This is Twitch’s proprietary streaming software that is in open beta.
 You can also check out Twitch’s recommend streaming software.

 HARDWARE NEEDED TO STREAM ON TWITCH

 You don’t need the latest generation of CPUs or the newest custom PC from your favorite streamer.
-The platform doesn’t have top notch video quality, you could get away with low level gear if needed.
+The platform doesn’t have top-notch video quality, you could get away with low-level gear if needed.

-However, if you are looking to stream video games the encoding and gaming will become too much on your computer’s CPU.
+However, if you are looking to stream video games the encoding and streaming will become too much on your computer’s CPU.
 So you can’t just start streaming on Twitch with any kind of setup.

-The good news is gaming consoles such as the Playstation 4 and Xbox one are viable options.
+The good news is streaming consoles such as the Playstation 4 and Xbox one are viable options.
 They provide you with an easy way into the world of streaming, because you don’t have much money to spend upfront.